Skip to main content

 After the temporary absence period, you will not be treated as being in the UK.
 This means that if you are part of a couple, you will need to end your joint award and the partner who remains in the UK will need to make a new single claim for support.
 If the absence was temporary at the outset and so the 8-week/12-week rule applies, your joint claim can continue until that 8 or 12 week period ends.

-However, when the overseas partner returns to the UK, the single award must end and a new joint claim for support made.
+However, when the overseas partner returns to the UK, the single award must end.

 Living abroad